crawqxx/SubterPresence/README.md

 a python script to display **subter** discord rpc (manual setup, not automatic).

+UPD: I have 11 pm right now, im very sleepy but i finished automatizing, ill upload tutorial and new apps later.

 there are **two methods** of installing it:

 ---